sneakernets/DMXOPL/README.md

 ### How can I help?
 Send a pull request.
 Submit your instrument as a OPLI format instrument in the "Contributions" directory.

+# WOPL FAQ

+### What's the difference between the WOPL version and the DMX version?
+The main difference is with a few instruments that had to be tweaked to work with DMX.
+Most of these changes are negligible for General MIDI stuff.
+To hear what I intended DMXOPL to sound like in Doom, you'll have to wait for Eternity Engine's ADLMIDI support to be finalized.

+### Any plans for GS/XG support?
+Yes.
+This will take considerable time, and voices will be added as I come across them in my MIDI files.
+You can check the progress on those through the XG and GS branches that I will make (or have already made).
+As I think the GM set is solid enough now, save for just a handful of instruments, I can start work on the other banks.

+### Will the WOPL version be usable on any other FM chips?
+Depends on the chip, but more than likely the answer is *no*.
+YMF262 (and the OPL* family for that matter) operate differently than most of the other FM chips, and wouldn't likely transfer over to DX-7 or other instruments without considerable work, if they would work at all.

+### Is the best way to listen to this *really* through an emulator?
+Yes, unfortunately.
+Unless someone makes an FM chip that can handle 128+ channels, this is likely never to change.
+If you're using this in your music projects and you *still* want to use the real thing, I recommend recording one track at a time and throwing the result in your favorite DAW - just be sure to put a highpass filter set to a really low value (I recommend 5 Hz) to get rid of the offset garbage, lest your mix splatter like crazy.

 # Credits
 ***